Last Revised: April 11, 2022

 All exposures or suspected to hydrofluoric acid require immediate first aid response and prompt medical treatment.

-Penn's HF Exposure Response Kit (see above) also contains a copy of Emergency Medical Treatment instructions from the National Library of Medicine.
+Penn's HF Exposure Response Kit (see above) contains “Recommended Medical Treatment for Hydrofluoric Acid Exposure” instructions from Honeywell.
 A copy of the instructions should be given to emergency medical responders.
-The HF emergency medical treatment instructions can also be found here: Medical Response instructions for Hydrofluoric Acid Exposure (Provide a copy to medical responders)

 Emergency Contacts